 Throughout the Federal Interest Period, Subgrantee must comply with the insurance requirements of 2 CFR § 200.310.

-During the term of the Agreement, Subgrantee shall maintain the insurance coverages specified in Exhibit D. As a condition precedent to the ASBO entering into this Agreement, Subgrantee shall provide the ASBO a certificate of insurance evidencing that it has in place the required insurance coverages and shall identify the “ASBO” as certificate holder or additional insured.
+During the term of the Agreement, Subgrantee shall maintain the insurance coverages specified in Exhibit D. Upon request,, Subgrantee shall provide the ASBO a certificate of insurance evidencing that it has in place the required insurance coverages and shall identify the “ASBO” as certificate holder or additional insured.

 Indemnification.
 Subgrantee assumes all liability for any and all injuries, damages, liabilities or claims in any way associated with this Agreement and/or the Broadband Project.
 Subgrantee shall indemnify, defend and hold harmless the ASBO and all of its officers, agents, and employees from all suits, actions, claims, costs, losses or liabilities of any kind arising out of or relating to, or alleged to arise out of or relate to, Subgrantee’s breach of this Agreement or Subgrantee’s undertaking of the Broadband Project, including, without limitation, any demand by the federal government for reimbursement of Grant Funds that were spent for improper purposes under Applicable Regulations or applicable federal laws and regulations, including the Code of Federal Regulations.